Entry on Duty

 • Mark only one box.

-• SF-256, Self-Identification of Handicap
+• SF-256, Self-Identification of Disability

 • Read through the definitions provided and enter the code of the one which best described your status.